dzp62442/RopStitch/README.md

 ## TODO

 - **Model**
-  - [✖️] Upload pretrained model
   - [✖️] Ternary search optimization

 - **Dataset**
   - [✖️] Upload classical dataset

 ## Dataset
 We use the UDIS-D dataset to train and evaluate our method.
 Please refer to [UDIS](https://github.com/nie-lang/UnsupervisedDeepImageStitching) for more details about this dataset.
-For cross-scenario validation, we have assembled 147 pairs of traditional image stitching pairs, and the associated dataset is available for download [here]().
+For cross-scenario validation, we have assembled 147 pairs of traditional image stitching pairs, and the associated dataset is available for download [here](https://drive.google.com/drive/folders/1U3kcNM7n_txQ69fjw7wT9EUyAVQZjDxC?usp=drive_link).

 ## Code